cloudmesh/client/docs/source/man/man.rst

                         of nodes; or a single host is also acceptable, e.g., vm-vc1-0
+        ISONAME         Name of an iso image at remote server ISOIDNAME       Index or name of an iso image at the remote server.
+                        The index is based on the list from 'comet iso list'.
-        ISONAME         Name of an iso image at remote server PATHISOFILE     The full path to the iso image file to be uploaded OLDNAMES        The list of current node names to be renamed, in hostlist format.
+        PATHISOFILE     The full path to the iso image file to be uploaded OLDNAMES        The list of current node names to be renamed, in hostlist format.
 A single host is also acceptable.